Jahia/healthcheck/README.md

 The healthcheck module is a core component that can be used in conjunction with extension modules in order to provide more information to the monitoring systems.

+The healthcheck module returns a global status for the server, as well a status for all tested components.
+The status can be:
+ * GREEN (Nominal status)
+ * YELLOW (Non critical problem)
+ * RED (Critical issue)

 ## Usage

 The healthcheck is available thourgh the servlet `/healthcheck` to all users who are granted the Jahia DX server role `monitoring`